mozilla/nunjucks/docs/api.md

 * **env**: the Environment to use (gets extensions and async filters from it)
 * **include**: array of file/folders to include (folders are auto-included, files are auto-excluded)
 * **exclude**: array of file/folders to exclude (folders are auto-included, files are auto-excluded)
+* **wrapper**: call a external plugin to change the output format of the precompiled templates (for example, "custom" will load a module named "nunjucks-custom")

 ```js
 var env = new nunjucks.Environment();